 NTT Technology Report for Smart World

 NTT Research and Development Planning Department annually releases the NTT Technology Report for Smart World, which summarizes its vision for the Innovative Optical and Wireless Network (IOWN) launched in 2019 and technologies intended to make the world a better place for everyone.
-It has now published the 2021 edition.
-This article provides an overview and main updates of the new edition.
+It has now published the 2022 edition.
+This article provides an overview and main updates of this new edition.

 Keywords: technology, social trend, smart world

 1. Innovation to create a sustainable society and regenerate the world

 Humanity’s constant technological innovations have created a prosperous world but have also caused various problems.
 To understand umwelts (“environments”) beyond the limits of human cognition, we need new infrastructure that can process vast amounts of information.
 At NTT, we see the potential for breakthrough innovation in the field of optical technology and unveiled the concept of the Innovative Optical and Wireless Network (IOWN) in 2019.
 We have been making steady progress toward its implementation by 2030, and various pilot projects tailored to different contexts are underway.
 In this article, we introduce the foundational technologies needed to further advance toward the implementation of IOWN, as well as the efforts to introduce IOWN, which includes conducting field technology demonstrations in collaboration with many companies in Japan and abroad.
 These IOWN initiatives will enable us to innovate and regenerate the world.

 2. Photonics-electronics convergence technology to implement IOWN, two social infrastructures, and five value domains created by IOWN